Nukitt/AQASH/README.md

 # AQASH
-AQASH - A Question Answering System in Hindi
+AQASH - A Question Answering System for Hindi